-Possible system problems are indicated by one or two question marks (? or ??) on the monitor screen.
-If a single or double question mark appears and no explanation of this possible problem is given in the example, or if you do not see one of the displays listed below, power down the VAXstation 2000 and review each installation step.
+A single question mark (?) gives you status information.
+Two question marks (??) on the monitor screen indicate system problems.
+If a double question mark appears and no explanation of this possible problem is given in the example, or if you do not see one of the displays listed below, power down the VAXstation 2000 and review each installation step.
 Repeat the power-up procedure.
 If you still have trouble, refer to the VAXstation 2000 Owner's Manual, Chapter 2 (Troubleshooting).